Manager, Graduate and Postdoctoral Experience

 University of Toronto

-Teresa Didiano is the Graduate Professional Development Coordinator in the Faculty of Applied Science & Engineering at the University of Toronto.
-She champions career exploration, leadership education, and professional development programs for over 2600 graduate students and postdoctoral fellows.
-Teresa has an HBSc, MSc, and Project Management Certificate from the University of Toronto, as well as a Life Skills Coaching Certificate from George Brown College.
-She is also a certified MBTI Practitioner and completed Stanford University’s Life Design Training.
-In addition to her role at GPDN, Teresa sits on the Governance and Finance Committee for the Graduate Career Consortium (GCC), and sat on the Conference Committee for GCC and GPDN in 2020 and 2021.
+Teresa Didiano is the Graduate Professional Development Coordinator in the Faculty of Applied Science & Engineering at the University of Toronto (U of T).
+She champions professional development programs for over 2600 graduate students and postdoctoral fellows.
+Beyond her role at U of T, Teresa sits on the Governance and Finance Committee for the Graduate Career Consortium (GCC), and was on the Conference Committee for GCC and GPDN in 2020 and 2021.
 Outside of work you will find Teresa enjoying nature on a run, hike, or bike ride, or diving into a good book.
 Teresa has an HBSc, MSc, and Project Management Certificate from U of T.

 Academic Associate, Teaching and Learning Services